monsoonmaelstrom/book2/book2.md

 ## Part 3

-### 30 - Smooth Criminal ^^1700 words^^
+### 30 - Smooth Criminal ^^1800 words^^

-Amelia leads us southwest away from the war college toward, I’m guessing, wherever it is Peter normally lives when he’s not trying to be hard to find.
-The southwestern quadrant of Branton is by far the most quiet area of the city.
-It’s almost all small neighborhoods where old couples and people with young families live.
-It’s not really where I expected Peter would live.
+Amelia leads us southwest, away from the war college toward, I’m guessing, wherever it is Peter normally lives when he’s not trying to be hard to find.

-But if I strip out everything that’s happened over the past several months, and think back to the Peter that I met that first day in the pub with Davy, this is *exactly* where I would have expected him to live.
+The southwestern quadrant of Branton is by far the quietest area of the city.
+It’s almost all small neighborhoods interspersed with tiny green spaces, where old couples and people with young families live.
+It’s not really where I expected Peter to live.
+But if I strip out everything that’s happened over the past several months, and think back to the Peter that I met that first day in the pub with Davy, this is *exactly* where I would have expected that Peter to live.
 Who knows, maybe the Peter I met that first day is closer to the real Peter than any other version.

 People are complicated.
-Mostly that’s a good thing.
+Mostly that’s neither a good nor a bad thing.
 But when people are complicated the way Peter is, or even the way that Alex is, and definitely the way that I am… It’s just hard.
-Maybe those similarities between us are what Alex, Davy, and Liam have been trying to make me understand for a while.
+Maybe those similarities between Peter and me are what Alex, Davy, and Liam have been trying to make me understand for a while now.

-It’s roughly a thirty minute walk to reach Peter’s flat, deep in a neighborhood.
+It’s roughly a thirty minute walk to reach Peter’s flat, deep within one of the southwestern quadrant’s many neighborhoods.
+His door is a cheery turquoise that looks like it’s been fairly recently painted.

 “Do you know how long he’s lived here?”
-I ask Amelia.
+I ask Amelia as I look around the street.

 “A while, I think.
 At least a few years.”